-An OSP evaluation committee made up of the designated signatories to the agreement will review contractor compliance and involvement in the partnership; analyze jobsite audits; make partnership improvements; and evaluate partnership modifications, achievements, and success.
+An OSP evaluation committee made up of the signatories to the agreement, or their designated appointees will review contractor compliance and involvement in the partnership; analyze jobsite audits; make partnership improvements; and evaluate partnership modifications, achievements, and success.

 XI.
 Worker and Employer Rights